Getting started with Docker on your VPS (Tutorial)

 Step 1.
 Installing Docker

-You can install Docker with a single command.
+You can get started with Docker by installing it with a single command.
 Type the following into your VPS and the script will take care of the rest:

 $ sudo curl -sS https://get.docker.com/ | sh